I AM BECK TENCH.

 In the fall of 2016, I began my graduate studies as a PhD student in the University of Washington's Information School.
 I have my own research projects (The Morning Pages Study and a partnership with Skokie Public Library), and also work with others on their research, namely Jaime Snyder's Visualizing Bipolar project and Susan Hildreth's workshops to inform future MLIS curricula.
 I also am a teaching assistant for an undergraduate design thinking course, INFO 360, and the MLIS Capstone Projects.

 I welcome conversations with friends and followers and regularly have coffee or Skype chats with complete strangers who email and ask to chat.
-If you'd like to think together, send me an email or message on Twitter or setup a time to meet.
+If you'd like to think together, send me an email or setup a time to meet.